-The in-kernel handler of the timer interrupt invokes the thread scheduler (src/core/in-clude/kernel/cpu_scheduler.h).
+The in-kernel handler of the timer interrupt invokes the thread scheduler (src/core/in-clude/kernel/cpu\scheduler.h).
 The scheduler maintains a list of so-called scheduling contexts where each context refers to a thread.
 Each time the kernel is entered, the scheduler is updated with the passed duration.
 When updated, it takes a scheduling decision by making the next to-be-executed thread the head of the list.
-At kernel exit, the control is passed to the user-level thread that corresponds to the head of the scheduler list.
+At the kernel exit, the control is passed to the user-level thread that corresponds to the head of the scheduler list.

-7.6.4.
-Split kernel interface
+8.6.4 Split kernel interface

-The system-call interface of the base-hw kernel is split into two parts.
+The system-call interface of the base-hw kernel is split in two parts.
 One part is usable by all components and solely contains system calls for inter-component communication and thread synchronization.
-The definition of this interface is located at include/kernel/thread.h.
+The definition of this interface is located at include/k-ernel/interface.h.
 The second part is exposed only to core.
 It supplements the public interface with operations for the creation, the management, and the destruction of kernel objects.
-The definition of the core-private interface is located at src/core/include/k-ernel/core_interface.h.

-The distinction between both parts of the kernel interface is enforced by the function Thread::call in src/core/kernel/thread.cc.
+The distinction between both parts of the kernel interface is enforced by the function Thread::\call in src/core/kernel/thread.cc.

-7.6.5.
-Public part of the kernel interface
+8.6.5 Public part of the kernel interface

-Threads do not run independently but interact with each other via synchronous intercomponent communication as detailed in Section 3.6.
+Threads do not run independently but interact with each other via synchronous inter-component communication as detailed in Section 3.6.
 Within base-hw, this mechanism is referred to as IPC (for inter-process communication).
-To allow threads to perform calls to other threads or to receive RPC requests, the kernel interface is equipped with system calls for performing IPC (send_request_msg, await_request_msg, send_reply_msg).
+To allow threads to perform calls to other threads or to receive RPC requests, the kernel interface is equipped with system calls for performing IPC (send\request\msg, await\request\msg, send\reply\msg).
 To keep the kernel as simple as possible, IPC is performed using so-called user-level thread-control blocks (UTCB).
 Each thread has a corresponding memory page that is always mapped in the kernel.
 This UTCB page is used to carry IPC payload.
 The largely simplified procedure of transferring a message is as follows.
 (In reality, the state space is more complex because the receiver may not be in a blocking state when the sender issues the message)